JackieDo/Laravel-Dotenv-Editor/README.md

 # Versions and compatibility
 Laravel Dotenv Editor is compatible with Laravel 5+ and above.
 Since the release of `1.2.0` onwards, this package only supports Laravel 5.8 and later.
 Previous versions of Laravel will no longer be supported.

+# Note for the release `1.2.0` and later
+Starting with the release `1.2.0`, the .gitignore file in the folder containing the backup file will no longer be created automatically.
+Developers will have to create this file manually if deemed necessary.

 # Documentation
 Look at one of the following topics to learn more about Laravel Dotenv Editor: